WindJammer6/7.-NumPy-Pandas-Matplotlib-Learning-and-Practice-Python/README.md

 Source(s): https://www.youtube.com/watch?v=vmEHCJofslg (Keith Galli)

-The code and data that I put into the 'Pandaslearn' folder is taken from and in order of this video's contents.
+The code and dataset that I put into the 'Pandaslearn' folder is taken from and in order of this video's contents.

+Dataset analysed [here](https://github.com/WindJammer6/NumPy-Pandas-Matplotlib-Learning-and-Practice-Python/blob/main/Pandaslearn/pokemon_data.csv) (Pokemon data)

 <br>